List of wars involving Israel

-This is a list of wars and other major military engagements involving Israel.
+This is an index of lists detailing military conflicts involving Israel.
 Since its declaration of independence in May 1948, the State of Israel has fought various wars with its neighbouring Arab states, two major Palestinian Arab uprisings known as the First Intifada and the Second Intifada (see Israeli–Palestinian conflict), and a broad series of other armed engagements rooted in the Arab–Israeli conflict.

 Wars and other conflicts

 Israel has been involved in a number of wars and large-scale military operations, including: